 - Viruses: Although this is the least common of the three, it should not be ignored.
 The Hepatitis A virus can be transmitted through food and drinks and it can have lasting consequences on your health.

-If you have been seriously impacted by food poisoning, you may be entitled to compensation.
-In some cases, you may be reimbursed for medical expenses, lost wages from missed work, missed future earnings, and pain and suffering.
+If you have been seriously impacted by food poisoning, you may be entitled to compensation from the person who prepared the food.
+A skilled food poisoning lawyer at our firm can help you obtain restitution for medical expenses, lost wages from missed work, missed future earnings, and pain and suffering.

 Call an Omaha Food Poisoning Attorney Today

 If you have been impacted by dangerous or improperly prepared food, call an Omaha food poisoning lawyer today.
 The lawyers at Berry Law are experienced in dealing with personal injury claims and have resolved many cases dealing with food poisoning.
 Food poisoning in the legal sense is an injury.
 You have been injured by someone and deserve to be compensated for the injuries you sustained.
-Do not wait any longer; call a skilled Omaha attorney today from Berry Law.
+Contact us today to schedule a free consultation.